-The Buddha can preach the Dharma to celestial beings in the Formless Realm, but those in the Form Realm cannot hear it, nor can humans in the human realm, ghosts, or spirits.
-The number of beings in the Formless Realm is exceedingly small, and they are all adherents of heterodox paths, perpetually absorbed in meditative concentration.
-Thus, there is fundamentally no need to preach the Dharma to them.
-Moreover, from another perspective, the Dharma cannot be heard even within the second dhyāna, let alone within meditative states beyond the fourth dhyāna, where hearing and contemplating the Dharma becomes even more impossible.
-Therefore, the Buddha does not go to the Formless Realm to preach the Dharma.
+The Buddha can preach the Dharma to the beings in the Formless Heaven, but those in the Form Realm cannot hear it, nor can humans, ghosts, or spirits.
+The beings in the Formless Realm are few in number, mostly adherents of non-Buddhist paths, constantly abiding in samadhi.
+Thus, there is no need to preach to them.
+Moreover, even within the second dhyana, one cannot hear the Dharma, how much less in the dhyanas beyond the fourth, where it is even more impossible to hear or contemplate the Dharma.
+Therefore, the Buddha does not go to the Formless Heaven to preach.

 2